 Qualified Domestic Relations Orders

 Qualified Domestic Relations Orders, more commonly referred to simply as QDROs, are often an essential element of any divorce.
 Pensions and other retirement plans form some of the most valuable marital property to be distributed.
 Leeson & Leeson is happy to assist with both ERISA and Non-ERISA plans, as well as IRA transfers.
-Managing Attorney, Joseph F. Leeson, III brings with him a wealth of knowledge from his work as a Certified Public Accountant and holds a Master of Business Administration degree.
-If you are interested in having a QDRO prepared, please contact us.
+Our managing divorce attorney, Joseph F. Leeson, III brings with him a wealth of knowledge from his work as a Certified Public Accountant and holds a Master of Business Administration degree.
+If you are interested in having a QDRO prepared, please contact our expert divorce lawyers.

 In general terms, the process can be distilled into five steps.
 After the necessary paperwork and information is collected from the parties, an initial draft is prepared for review.
 Following party review of the draft, it can be sent to most plans to be reviewed for pre-approval.
 Once pre-approval is granted, it can be submitted to the court to become an order.
 The order will be submitted to the plan administrator, and once deemed qualified, the process concludes.

 Defined Contribution Plans

 If you are interested in retaining Leeson & Leeson for QDRO drafting services, please review and complete our QDRO Request for Services form.
 Further details on fees and legal services provided are in the Request for Services form.
 Completed Service Request forms may be mailed to 70 E. Broad Street Bethlehem, Pennsylvania 18016-1426, faxed to (610) 691-8719 or emailed to email@example.com.

 Once your completed form is received by Leeson & Leeson, you will be contacted to provide a copy of the parties’ settlement agreement and other relevant documentation.